Meats and Sausages

 Originally there were two methods of curing:

-• Dry curing - explained in Dry Hams.
+- Dry curing - explained in Dry Hams.

-• Wet curing (cover pickle).
+- Wet curing (cover pickle).

 Cover pickle hams.
 A ham was immersed in a solution of water, salt, nitrite, sometimes sugar was added, and left to cure.
 Depending on the size of a ham, the process could take from 4 to 6 weeks.
 As salt was slowly diffusing towards the center of the ham, there was a danger that in a large ham the bone area would start spoiling from within before the curing solution would make it through.
 That problem was known as bone sour and was well understood.
 Bone areas contain a lot of connective tissue and blood vessels and offer favorable conditions for bacteria to grow.
 Depending on the shape of the ham, the leg is cut at the pelvis (aitch) and knuckle joint.
-This creates exposed areas which invite bacteria to follow.
+This creates exposed areas that invite bacteria to follow.
 As the bone is located deep inside some time was required for the salt to reach it.
-At the beginning of the process the bone area contained no salt and offered little protection against spoilage bacteria.
+At the beginning of the process, the bone area contained no salt and offered little protection against spoilage bacteria.
 To compensate for that a method called “packing” was invented.
 Using a sterilized narrow knife or pointed stick, a number of insertions were made at the bone joints.
 Those openings were “packed” with a strong mixture of salt and saltpeter (nitrate).

-• Curing times are greatly reduced.
+- Curing times are greatly reduced.

-• Solution can be precisely injected into any area, for example near the bone and the bone sour problem is eliminated.
+- Solution can be precisely injected into any area, for example near the bone and the bone sour problem is eliminated.

-• Spices and flavoring ingredients can be added to the solution.
+- Spices and flavoring ingredients can be added to the solution.

-• There is no need to wait for the salt to migrate into the meat.
+- There is no need to wait for the salt to migrate into the meat.

-• Easy calculations of nitrite and other ingredients.
+- Easy calculations of nitrite and other ingredients.

-• Using meat tumblers it is possible to complete the entire curing process without submerging hams in brine.
+- Using meat tumblers it is possible to complete the entire curing process without submerging hams in brine.

 After hams are injected with cure solution, they are usually immersed in the cover brine of similar or greater strength.
 This way the penetration of salt and curing ingredients will proceed to the inside as well as from the outside of the ham.